Ton Samrong railway station

 Ton Samrong railway station is a railway station located in Thammasala Subdistrict, Nakhon Pathom City, Nakhon Pathom.
 It is a class 3 railway station located 44.301 km from Thon Buri railway station.
 Originally, the station was built 300 metres from the present-day location, near a curve.
-But it was moved possibly because it was difficult to expand the railway station into a railyard, and there was not enough space near a curve for building the double-track section.
+The station was moved likely because it was difficult to expand the railway station into a railyard, and there was not enough space near a curve for building the double-track section.